Yelp.com: What is It?

 When used maliciously, Yelp can be a deadly tool for users looking to damage the reputation and livelihood of a business or their owners.
 As one of the world’s largest business review and complaint websites, Yelp’s security and privacy measures don’t always catch defamatory, false, and malicious content, as their algorithm not only sorts through millions of negative reviews, but positive ones.

-According to a 2011 report by two University of California, Berkeley economists, even just a half-star bump or decrease in your online Yelp rating can have a significant impact on your restaurant or business’s success.
+According to a 2011 report by Harvard School of Business, even just a half-star bump or decrease in your online Yelp rating can have a significant impact on your restaurant or business’s success.
 Most businesses are unaware of Yelp’s rating algorithm, which actually rounds up or down to the nearest star increment, drawing on mere fractions of a percentage.

 Knowing that a fraction of a percentage in your Yelp rating could be the key difference between empty seats, and a 30 to 40% increase in sold out seats per day.
 Failing to remedy such a problem could result in your restaurant or business having to close shop early.
 For example, according to Yelp’s rating algorithm, a restaurant with a 3.24 rating would be rounded down and displayed as 3 stars, while a restaurant with a 3.26 rating would round up and be classified as a 4.5 star restaurant.